livegnik/2way-poc-design/README.md

 ## 4. What 2WAY is

 2WAY is a protocol and backend that replaces the traditional server as the authority over application state.
 Every node runs the same core system for identity, permissions, ordering, storage, sync, and audit.
-Because those controls are enforced locally, devices can go offline, continue operating, and later reconcile changes without handing authority to a central service.
+Because those controls are enforced locally, devices can go offline, keep working, and later reconcile changes without handing authority to a central service.

 Applications do not manage storage or trust directly.
 They define schemas, domain logic, and user interfaces, then operate against a constrained system interface.
 Apps submit proposed changes.
 The system validates them.
 Only changes that satisfy schema rules, ownership, and access control become part of shared state.
 This keeps application logic expressive without allowing it to bypass correctness guarantees.